rubyforgood/2020-Remote/README.md

-# 2020 Ruby For Good By The Bay Projects
+# 2020 Ruby For Good - Remote

 ### CASA